 - Meaningful Rename: Had his name changed from Sparrowpelt to Halftail when he retired.

-- One Steve Limit: He was dead by the time SkyClan's Sparrowpelt came along, but this trope is still averted considering the existence of Bluestar's Prophecy.
+- One Steve Limit: He was dead by the time SkyClan's Sparrowpelt came along, but he goes by Sparrowpelt through most of Bluestar's Prophecy.

 The oldest cat in ThunderClan in the original series.
 She's nearly blind and deaf, and only has one functional eye.